 One of a kind smart infrastructure

 The largest deployment of freeway and surface street Vehicle to Infrastructure (V2I) technology in the United States can be found in Michigan.
-Currently underway is the construction of 120 miles of a technology-enabled “smart corridors” that will span I-96, I-696, I-94, and US-23.
+This includes the construction of 120 miles of a technology-enabled “smart corridors” that will span I-96, I-696, I-94, and US-23.
 Smart corridors use cameras, sensors and the power of big data to help drivers stay safer, avoid construction, and spend less time in traffic.

-Michigan is also home to the first connected vehicle technology freeway work zone in the nation — made possible through a partnership between 3M and Michigan’s Department of Transportation.
+Michigan has the first connected vehicle technology freeway work zone in the nation — made possible through a partnership between 3M and Michigan’s Department of Transportation.

 World-class testing facilities for mobility technologies